kubernetes-sigs/gateway-api/geps/gep-2257/index.md

 - Have a custom CEL validator for GEP-2257 Duration fields.

-- Have support for GEP-2257 Durations in standard Kubernetes libraries.
+The previous graduation criterion of "Have support for GEP-2257 Durations in standard Kubernetes libraries" has been removed.
+Work is in progress to add such parsers to `kube-rs`, `client-go`, and `client-python`, but it is not necessary to gate the graduation of GEP-2257 on this work.